8 min read

 However, if they are fully given to the child and the child has complete ownership and control, then Zakat is not required.

 When you receive child benefits, these funds legally belong to you unless explicitly transferred to your child.
-On your Zakat anniversary, you must calculate all your liquid assets, including salary, rental income, and child benefits, as part of your overall wealth.
+On your Zakat anniversary, you must calculate all your cash and liquid assets, including salary, rental income, and child benefits, as part of your overall wealth.

 The following are the key points to consider: